Squirrel/Squirrel.Windows/docs/api.md

 * `UpdateApp`: Downloads and updates the app to the latest version.
 This method is the "Easy Mode" method that does everything all in one go.

 * `CheckForUpdate`: Checks on the server if there are updates available.
-Returns an `UpdateInfo` object that contains information about pending updates if there are any, and null if there aren't.
+Returns an `UpdateInfo` object that contains information about any pending updates.

 * `DownloadReleases`: Downloads release files (the `nupkg` file deltas) from the server to the local machine